IntelliTect/Coalesce/docs/pages/modeling/methods.rst

+.. _ModelMethods:

 Methods
 =======

 Any public methods you place on your POCO classes that are not annotated with the :ref:`InternalUse` attribute will get built into your TypeScript ViewModels and ListViewModels, and API endpoints will be created for these methods to be called.
 Both instance methods and static methods are supported.

+.. contents:: Contents
+    :local:

 Parameters
 ----------

-The following additional parameters can be added to your methods:
+The following parameters can be added to your methods:

+    Primitives & Dates
+        Only primitive values and dates are accepted as parameters to be passed from the client to the method call.
+Complex objects or collections are not supported at this time.
     :csharp:`<YourDbContext> db`
         If the method has a parameter of the same type as your DbContext class, the current DbContext will be passed to the method.
     :csharp:`ClaimsPrincipal user`